 The CBC prescribes standards for constructing safe buildings.
 The CBC contains provisions for earthquake safety based on factors including occupancy type, soil and rock profile, ground strength, and distance to seismic sources.
 The CBC requires that a site-specific geotechnical investigation report be prepared for most development projects to evaluate seismic and geologic conditions such as surface fault ruptures, ground shaking, liquefaction, differential settlement, lateral spreading, expansive soils, and slope stability.
-The CBC is updated every three years; the current version is the 2016 CBC.
+The CBC is updated every three years.